 Adherents do seem to drop pounds—at least at first—but it’s borderline impossible to continue eating this way.
-Addition- ally, (hungry!) dieters on these plans often double down on not-great-for- you foods, such as cheese and cuts of high-fat meat.
+Additionally, (hungry!) dieters on these plans often double down on not-great-for- you foods, such as cheese and cuts of high-fat meat.
 Research has found that eating style to be associated with a shorter life span.
 Yikes.

-The bottom line: The long-term effects of being on a ketogenic eating plan are still being studied, so it’s not a good idea to eliminate carbs without talking to your doctor beforehand.
+The bottom line: The long-term effects of being on a ketogenic diet are still being studied, so it’s not a good idea to eliminate carbs without talking to your doctor beforehand.
 If you get the OK and want to try keto, plan extremely carefully to ensure that you get enough fiber and other nutrients that a healthy carbs-rich diet would typically provide.

-RELATED: WW vs Keto Diet
+RELATED: WW vs keto diet

 What about cutting back on carbs without banning them altogether—is that good for weight loss?